jonrob08/jonrob08/README.md

 - 👋 Hi, I’m @jonrob08!
-I'm a mid-level developer looking to sharpen my skills and put some projects online!
+I'm a software developer looking to sharpen my skills and put some projects online!
 - 👀 I’m interested in learning new programming languages, sports, gaming, traveling, reading, and lots more!
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything!